nhanb/pytaku/README.md

 properly set up a firewall and a TLS-terminating reverse proxy e.g. nginx/caddy, right?

-Alternatively, just setup [tailscale](https://tailscale.com/) and let them worry about access control and end-to-end encryption for you.
+Alternatively, just setup a personal [tailscale](https://tailscale.com/) network and let them worry about access control and end-to-end encryption for you.

 # LICENSE

 Copyright (C) 2021 Bùi Thành Nhân

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License version 3 as published by